nanlovescan/nansheng.github.io/_pages/others.md

   <li>Mathematical Methods for Physics and Engineering: A Comprehensive Guide (Riley/Hobson/Bence)</li>
   <li>A Course in Modern Mathematical Physics: Groups, Hilbert Space and Differential Geometry (Szekeres)</li>
   <li>Mathematical Physics: A Modern Introduction to Its Foundations (Hassani)</li>
+  <li>Group Theory: Application to the Physics of Condensed Matter (Dresselhaus/Dresselhaus/Jorio)</li>
   </ul>
   </details>